When does selective licensing apply?

 What does it cost?

-What happens if I don't get a licence?
+What happens if you do not get a licence?

-- Civil penalty of up to £30,000 per offence
+- Civil penalties of up to £30,000 per offence

 - Criminal prosecution with an unlimited fine

-How many councils have selective licensing?
+How common is selective licensing?

-What conditions come with a selective licence?
+What conditions usually come with a selective licence?

-Selective licences typically include 20-40 conditions covering:
+Selective licences often include conditions around:

 - Property management standards

-- Tenant referencing requirements
+- Tenant referencing and anti-social behaviour procedures

-- Gas and electrical safety
+- Gas and electrical safety compliance

 - Smoke and carbon monoxide alarms

-- Waste management
+- Waste management and refuse storage

-- Property condition and maintenance
+- Property condition and ongoing maintenance